alfredomartinezjr/wosostats/resources/definitions.md

 A pass that wasn't an assist that was still instrumental in creating a scored big chance, such as a through ball to an player in the box who lays it off for the goalscorer to shoot.

-**Unscored key passes** - `unscored.key.passes`, `ukp`
+**Key passes** - `key.passes`, `ukp`

-A pass instrumental in creating a big chance that wasn't converted into a goal.
+A pass instrumental in creating a big chance, regardless of whether it was converted into a goal.

 **Ball goes out of bounds and possession is kept** - `out.of.bounds.keep.poss`, `kept.poss.out.of.bounds`, `kpob`